Dutch Baby Pancakes

-Preheat oven to 425 degrees F. In a medium cast iron skillet, melt 2 tablespoons butter over medium heat and set aside.
+Preheat oven to 425 degrees F (400 degrees F in convection ovens).
+In a medium cast iron skillet, melt 2 tablespoons butter over medium heat and set aside.
 In a blender, combine the eggs, almond milk, protein powder (any flavor will work… strawberry??? yum!), baking powder, salt, vanilla and natural sweetener.
 Blend for about 1 minute or until foamy.
 Pour the batter into the skillet.
 Bake for about 18-20 minutes or until the pancake is puffed and golden brown.

 Remove the pancake from the oven, spread additional butter or coconut oil on the pancake, cut into wedges and enjoy!
 Makes 2 servings.